moo-man/WFRP4e-FoundryVTT/docs/pages/effects/triggers.md

 parent: Active Effects
 ---

+{: .important}
+There is sometimes more to an effect than just a single script!
+Some mechanical behavior in the game might need more than one script and specific configuration of the effect's application data.

 While all scripts have their own arguments that are dependent on their triggers, all scripts have a **context** that can be accessed via `this`

 `this.script` - The script object itself (see below)